 Boy Scouts and child actor Jackie Coogan helping to fill a "million-dollar milk ship" for the Near East Relief. c.
 1924.

-Coogan went on to influence many throughout the US to donate to the orphans suffering as a result of the genocide in Ottoman Turkey.
+Coogan went on to influence many throughout the US to donate to the orphans who were suffering as a result of the genocide.
 In 1922, the Mark Strand Theater in Brooklyn, NY screened the silent comedy drama Trouble starring Jackie Coogan.
 The price of admission was a bundle of clothing and 3,500 bundles were raised for the Near East Relief.

 By 1924, Coogan was touring the US where he was received with an ovation in towns he visited.
 His campaign was often dubbed the Children's Crusade and the goal was to also collect a shipload of food for the orphans in the Near East.
 With the help of the Boy Scouts of America, cans of milk were collected, packed and delivered to train stations throughout the US.
 Jackie Coogan's milk train made its way to train stations where he was greeted by Boy Scouts.
 He managed to raise millions of dollars (in today's terms) of relief material which he personally delivered in Athens, not before stopping off in Rome where he received the blessing of the reigning Pontiff, Pius XI.
 Coogan was decorated by the Hellenic Government with the Silver Cross of the Order of St. George, given in recognition of his humanitarian work.